 Could the Chair write a memo to the lead negotiator in the energy contract indicating that any prohibition on solar energy is incompatible with our goal?

-Motion to action: Cark Robinson, second Ruth Steiner: authorize Chair to draft a statement to Curtis Reynolds.
+Motion to action: Mark Robinson, second Ruth Steiner: authorize Chair to draft a statement to Curtis Reynolds.
 Unanimous vote of the committee approves.

+Wording and recommendations for the statement were discussed

 Q: Are we sending notices to turn-off computers over holidays?